 All over Instagram, the over-40 fashion bloggers listed below are making their mark.
 Sure, you'll find them in much of our content, but we thought it was high time to spotlight some of our favourite dressers.
 Not only do they have the most stylish closets going, but they've also taught us a thing or two about how to really put together a winning ensemble.
 From minimalism to bold hues, there's bound to be something that fits every taste—no matter your age.
 Keep scrolling to see the over-40 fashion bloggers and influencers who inspire our outfits daily.

-Jamaican-born, Italy-based Tamu McPherson has long been a part of the street style set and is a well-loved face in the fashion industry.
-Not only is her personal style a veritable whirlwind of different ideas and looks on a daily basis but this is a woman with many strings to her bow—she is a blogger, photographer, editor, consultant and more.
+Jamaica-born, Italy-based Tamu McPherson has long been a part of the street style set and is a well-loved face in the fashion industry.
+Not only is her personal style a veritable whirlwind of different ideas and looks on a daily basis, but this is a woman with many strings to her bow—she is a blogger, photographer, editor, consultant and more.
 You can never predict what Tamu will wear or get up to next, and that's what's so magical about her.

 Directional but undeniably classic, this is Linda's outfit USP.

-Grece Ghanem is the Canadian personal trainer-turned-fashion influencer we just can't get enough of.
+Grece Ghanem is the Canadian personal trainer turned fashion influencer we just can't get enough of.
 Her style code is inherently chic (and full of old Céline), but she's not afraid of more out-there trends like Bermuda shorts or neon tights.

 Grece's elevated basics make up a core part of her hard-working wardrobe.